VulcanJS/vulcan-docs/source/data-layer.md

 The first piece of any GraphQL API is the **schema**, which defines what data is made available to the client.

 In Nova, this GraphQL schema can be generated automatically from your collection's JSON schema, so you don't have to type things twice.
-Just pass a [SimpleSchema](https://github.com/aldeed/meteor-simple-schema)-compatible JSON schema as `Telescope.createCollection`'s `schema` property.
+Just pass a [SimpleSchema](https://github.com/aldeed/meteor-simple-schema)-compatible JSON schema as `createCollection`'s `schema` property.

 You can learn more on defining your schema in the [Schema](schema.html) section.

 ### Custom Schemas

-If you need to manually add a schema, you can also do so using the `Telescope.graphQL.addSchema` function:
+If you need to manually add a schema, you can also do so using the `GraphQLSchema.addSchema` function:

 ```js
 const customSchema = `